clesleycode/natural-language-processing/README.md

 ```
 conda install nltk
-conda install re
 ```

 ### 0.3 Other

 Since we'll be working on textual analysis, we'll be using datasets that are already well established and widely used.
-To gain access to these datasets, enter the following command into your command line:
+To gain access to these datasets, enter the following command into your command line: (Note that this might take a few minutes!)
 ```
 sudo python -m nltk.downloader all
 ```